-By this, I mean that don’t waste time continually searching for links that seem “inappropriate” or pouring over each and every one of them.
+By this, I mean don’t waste time continually searching for links that seem “inappropriate” or pouring over every one of them.
 It’s one thing to suffer a massive attack with thousands of links, and quite another to receive the occasional “bad” links for various reasons.
 Everyone gets those, and that’s natural too.

 For example, having a few hundred links that come from the “footer” of a “friend” page (something that’s now considered harmful) is not necessarily problematic.
 But if 75% of your Backlinks are of this type, then you may have some problems.
 And the same if most of your Backlinks use your main Keyword as anchor text- This would not be natural.
+Use latent semantic keywords.

 Just try to have a “normal” link profile, with enough variety of “good”, “bad”, “follow”, “nofollow”, with anchor “branded”, anchor “neutral”, etc.

 Although it seems counter-intuitive, the worst negative SEO attack you can receive is precisely the one that simulates a “reasonable” (but abusive for Google) SEO strategy that you can conduct yourself.
 That’s why it’s increasingly essential that, for long-term positioning, you try to stay as far away from spammy SEO as Google considers questionable.
 If you’re only positioning strategy is to create links in abandoned blogs or with exact commercial Keywords, it’s very easy for you to drop the first attack which merely amplifies what you’re already doing.

 Examples of Mass Links with Text Anchor containing Spam-